Arc de Triomphe

 Make sure you admire the beautifully decorated ceilings and arches inside (hello stiff neck!) and walk all the way around the outside so you can see all four of the huge sculptured groups.

-It’s free to just look up at the Arc de Triomphe from the roundabout, but you’ll need to purchase a ticket from the underpass if you want to head up to the observation deck.
+- It’s free to just look up at the Arc de Triomphe from the roundabout, but you’ll need to purchase a ticket from the underpass if you want to head up to the observation deck.

-You can also buy your ticket online and make your way straight to the security and ticket checks in one of the pillars as soon as you come out of the underpass.
+- You can also buy your ticket online and make your way straight to the security and ticket checks in one of the pillars as soon as you come out of the underpass.

-Visitors who cannot use the stairs should head to the lift in the pillar diagonally opposite the main entrance.
+- Visitors who cannot use the stairs should head to the lift in the pillar diagonally opposite the main entrance.

 arc de triomphe